Homer Jackson: Аrrest and interrogations

 On October 15, 2015, thanks to forensic evidence collected over the years, Jackson was arrested and charged with four murders committed in the Portland area from 1983 to 1987.
 These were the following: 23-year-old Essie Carrie Jackson (no relation), found on the west edge of Overlook Park in North Portland on March 23, 1983; 19-year-old Tonja Nannette Harry, found on July 9, 1983, in West Delta Park; 14-year-old Angela Dina Anderson, whose body was found in a room of a vacant house on September 22, 1983; and 29-year-old Latanga Lee Watts, whose body was found in some grass near a pedestrian bridge on March 18, 1987.
-All those killed were sex trafficking victims forced into prostitution, and each was sexually assaulted and strangled.
+All those killed were prostitutes and each was sexually assaulted and strangled.
 A peculiar similarity was that all four victims had their breasts exposed and their pants were either unzipped, unbuttoned or pulled down.
 Shortly after his arrest, his lawyer entered a not guilty plea on his behalf.

 Immediately after his arrest, Jackson was taken in for questioning, lasting from 10 AM to 6 PM, and from approximately 8:30 AM to 10:30 AM on the next day.
 During the first interrogation, he gave contradictory testimony, which was recorded both on tape and video.
 In it, he claimed that he was not guilty, but suggested that it was possible he could have murdered someone as, at that time, he had a severe drug addiction which, coupled with his amnesia, led him to blank out in his states of rage.
 Later on, however, under pressure from investigators, Jackson changed his testimony, forcibly admitting that he regularly used services from prostitutes in the early 1980s and describing how the incidents had occurred.
 He continued to deny culpability, claiming that the reason his seminal fluid was discovered on the bodies was due to the fact he had had consensual sex with the women.